 \subsection{Synthetic Data Generation}

 To improve concept coverage while maintaining contextual realism, we generate synthetic training data using a structured prompt-based approach.
 For a given concept $e$, our method generates contextual sentences that capture diverse, natural ways of expressing $e$.
-As illustrated in Figure~\ref{fig:overview}, this is achieved by constructing a structured prompt composed of three key components: (i) the task description that explicitly structures the generation process into two sequential tasks: first, selecting and generating mentions of the concept.
-Second, generating contextualized sentences for each generated mention, aligned with the style of the provided human-annotated dataset examples. (ii) Random contextual examples from a human-annotated training set (iii) Title, semantic group, semantic type, definitions and synonyms of the target concept $e$ from the KB, and this structured prompt is provided to an LLM, which produces the final contextualized sentences.
-This structured prompt is formulated in the same language as the target dataset.
+As illustrated in Figure~\ref{fig:overview}, the prompt contains three components: (i) a task description that decomposes generation into two steps, first generating mentions of the concept and then generating contextualized sentences for each mention. (ii) Random contextual examples from the human-annotated training set. (iii) The title, semantic group, semantic type, definitions, and synonyms of the target concept from the KB.
+The prompt is written in the same language as the target dataset and provided to an LLM, which produces the final contextualized sentences.